Article updated on the 05/05/2021.

 Use an anti-dandruff shampoo

 - Follow the instructions on the dandruff shampoo bottle.
 There are many different dandruff shampoos, and each contains different active ingredients for controlling symptoms.
 To get the best results, always follow the instructions on the bottle.
 For example, some dandruff shampoos require that you lather the shampoo into the hair and scalp and leave the shampoo in for about five minutes before rinsing.
-Others should not be left on the scalp.

 - If you have severe dandruff, please visit your physician.
 He or she will be able to prescribe you an antifungal shampoo, a medicated foam, a topical cortisone, an ointment or a solution that will help you.
 For more details, please see our piece on dandruff with dreadlocks.